TJ-Solergibert/Megatron-debug/README.md

 <!-- omit in toc -->
 # Analysis
+In this project, we will analyze a Bert model without virtual pipeline parallelism and positional embeddings.
+The rest of the hyperparameters can be found in [`.vscode/launch.json`](.vscode/launch.json).
 ## 3D Parallelism: Communication Setup
 In [`megatron/core/parallel_state.py`](https://github.com/TJ-Solergibert/Megatron-debug/blob/319409607371f9e7da11809d9a27779a9ba63914/megatron/core/parallel_state.py#L94) we have the `initialize_model_parallel` function which creates all the model data parallel groups.
 From the following example they provide:
 > Let's say we have a total of 16 GPUs denoted by g0 ... g15 and we use 2 GPUs to parallelize the model tensor, and 4 GPUs to parallelize the model pipeline.
 The present function will create 8 tensor model-parallel groups, 4 pipeline model-parallel groups and 8 data-parallel groups as: